theolind/pymysensors/README.md

 # pymysensors [![Build Status][build-badge]][build]
 Python API for talking to a MySensors gateway (http://www.mysensors.org/).
-Currently supports serial protocol v1.4, v1.5 and v2.0.
-Not all features of v2.0 are implemented yet.
+Currently supports serial protocol v1.4, v1.5, v2.0 - v2.2.
+Not all features of v2.x are implemented yet.

-- Supports smartsleep with serial API v2.0.
+- Supports smartsleep with serial API v2.x.
-- Supports the MQTT client gateway with serial API v2.0.
+- Supports the MQTT client gateway with serial API v2.x.
 - Supports OTA updates, for both [DualOptiboot](https://github.com/mysensors/DualOptiboot) and [MYSBootloader](https://github.com/mysensors/MySensorsBootloaderRF24) bootloaders.
+- All gateway instances, serial, tcp (ethernet) or mqtt will run in separate threads.
+- Experimental implementation of serial gateway using pyserial-asyncio, as an alternative to running the gateway in its own thread.

 # Usage
 Currently the API is best used by implementing a callback handler